algolia/instantsearch-ios/Readme.md

 ## Introduction

-InstantSearch is a library to .......
+InstantSearch iOS is a library providing widgets and helpers to help you build the best instant-search experience on iOS with Algolia.
+It is built on top of Algolia's [Swift API Client](https://github.com/algolia/algoliasearch-client-swift) to provide you a high-level solution to quickly build various search interfaces.

 <!-- <img src="Example/InstantSearch.gif" width="300"/> -->